 The Project's scope is defined through the requirements gathering process documented in the Requirements Management Plan.
 The Project is using Microsoft Azure DevOps Server (ADOS) to document and approve SBM requirements, as well as for assessing the vendor's ability to meet those requirements.
 The team will continue to leverage the requirements for use in assessing potential vendors and confirming that their solution will meet the Project requirements.

 Project Schedule

-Three Assessment Pe eriods
+Three Assessment Periods

-Current Risk Trend April 2025 First Quarter (1Q) 2025 (Jan to Mar) February 2025
+Current Risk Trend May 2025 April 2025 1Q 2025 (Jan to Mar)

 Low Low Low